An Introduction to Linguistic Anthropology

 What is linguistic anthropology?

 Linguistic anthropology is one of the four subfields of anthropology.
-As we know that there are thousands of languages all over the world.
+As we know there are thousands of languages all over the world.
 We all have different languages.
 We also know that these languages are diverse and ever-changing.
-Daily new words keep on adding to the dictionary.
+Daily new words are added to the dictionary.

 In linguistic anthropology, we study language in social and cultural contexts.
 Linguistic anthropology includes the study of ancient and modern languages, how language changes over time, dialects and accents, and how speech and writings reflect social differences.